- North/Central America /

 SEA Semester: Programs at Sea – Protecting the Phoenix Islands ( Summer )

 Journey to "Underwater Eden"...
-Sail through one of the last coral wildernesses on Earth in order to preserve its future.
-Join a limited group of students for an unprecedented scientific research voyage to the Phoenix Islands Protected Area.
-Explo... read more
+Sail throughout the last coral wilderness on Earth in order to preserve its future.
+Join a limited group of students alongside world-renowned experts for an unprecedented scientific research voyage to the Phoenix Is... read more

 I gained a lot of knowledge of marine science and policy, two things that are not super accessible at my home school.
 I had never been so involved in collecting scientific data before this program.
 It's corny, but SEA also teaches you so much about yourself, and for a lot of students on my program, it's not something that we'll ...
 Krystina Lincoln - Williams College View Entire Review